 Another doctrine that may affect Chapter 7 eligibility is what's commonly called "bad faith."

-Under this doctrine, a judge can dismiss a bankruptcy filing if he or she believes the case was filed for reasons other than to get a fresh start, or if the filer engaged in pre-bankruptcy behavior that is inconsistent with the need for a bankruptcy debt discharge.
-For example, the court can
+Under this doctrine, a judge can dismiss a bankruptcy filing if he or she believes the case was

 &lt;sup>19In addition to the predetermined allowances, filers can also deduct from their AGMI: their mortgage and car loan payments, one-sixtieth of arrears they owe on a secured debt, and one-sixtieth of your priority debts.